enxebre/atlas-terraform-HAProxy-drupal/README.md

 ------------------------
 1. Navigate to your HAProxy stats page by going to it's Public IP on port 1936 and path /haproxy?stats.
 For example 52.1.212.85:1936/haproxy?stats
 2. In a new tab, hit your HAProxy Public IP on port 8080 a few times.
 You'll see in the stats page that your requests are being balanced evenly between the Node.js nodes.
 3. That's it!
 You just deployed HAProxy, Drupal8 and Mysql.
-If your database in empty you can follow steps here for installing drupal (https://www.drupal.org/documentation/install)
+If you are deploying a clean Drupal installation you can follow steps here for [installing drupal](https://www.drupal.org/documentation/install)
 4. Navigate to the [Runtime tab](https://atlas.hashicorp.com/runtime) in your Atlas account and click on the newly created infrastructure.
 You'll now see the real-time health of all your nodes and services!